Benrobo/e-flow/readme.md

    <img src="https://raw.githubusercontent.com/Benrobo/e-workflow-client/main/readmeImg/mail.PNG">

 8. Try sending to your own mail address just to test it out.
-If rit works, then you know youve `SUCESSFULLY` setup sending of mail from this application.
+If it works, then you know you've `SUCESSFULLY` setup sending of mail from this application.